gowtham-chandrasekaran/Handover-Optimisation-in-5G-using-Reinforcement-Learning/README.md

 Optimised the number of handovers in a dense 5G network using the Q-Learning algorithm of Reinforcement Learning

 # Output
-For the output results, visit the google colab url that is posted on top in the .py file
+For viewing the output results, visit https://colab.research.google.com/drive/1VUr7mj28Po3vcTRq9aNps8X_f_aRBGxU